Active Warm-ups Ė preparing to run, jump & throw

 Sideways High Knees

 Most movements in running events are forwards, but a few are lateral, going round the bend on a track or round a corner in a road / cross-country event.
 So this exercise just stretches off this lateral muscles a little.
 VIDEO TO FOLLOW.

-Move your arms in front of your body with vertical swings - these can be straight up and down or out to the sides a little.
+How to: With control swing your arms forwards and backwards independently in a controlled way.
+The swings can be straight up and down or out to the sides a little.